-Our world is changing and becoming increasingly complex.
-Today’s dynamism requires timely and innovative solutions to overcome the challenges of tomorrow
+Our world is changing and becoming ever increasingly complex.
+Innovative solutions are required to overcome the challenges of this dynamism.

-Complexity arises from many sources – both within and outwith the system.
-Internal sources include modern hardware, e.g. super-scalar processors, and external sources include the requirements for evolving already successful systems.
+Complexity arises from both within and outwith systems.
+Internally modern hardware, e.g. super-scalar processors, and external sources include the requirements for adapting already successful systems.
 Complexity is inescapable – unless we are willing to reduce our dependence on computers and to forgo the benefits they bring us.
 This raises the issue of how we control, or simply cope with, ever-increasing complexity.

 The Roots of Complexity